aquaboxbox/aqua-box/README.md

 ## Troubleshooting & Tips

-- **Tracker Offset**: If the virtual box’s rotation or position feels “off,” recalibrate your tracker position in SteamVR or re-align the device in your VR software.
+- **Tracker Offset**: If the virtual box’s rotation or position feels “off,” recalibrate your tracker position in SteamVR.
 - **Performance**: On lower-end systems, you may need to reduce graphical settings in Unity to maintain a smooth VR framerate (~90 FPS is recommended).
 - **Realism**: Try small amounts of water first.
-Too much water may be heavy to hold or spill.
+Too much water may be heavy to hold.
 - **Audio Feedback**: The built-in sounds help you know when you’re switching modes.
 Keep VR headset audio on or use external speakers.

 ---